SapirPe/AdvancedDataProcessing/readme.md

 # Advanced Data Processing Course Assignments

-This course was taken during the third year of my B.Sc. in Industrial Engineering and Management at Ruppin Academic Center, as a part of my specializing courses.

 This repository contains all homework assignments and class exercises completed as part of the **Advanced Data Processing** course during my degree at Ruppin Academic Center.

 📁 **Contents**